suryastef/public-documentation/Web/nginx-letsencrypt-odoo-xenial.md

 	...
 	```

-	Replace the underscore character with your domains
+	Replace the underscore character with your domains:

 	```
 	...